 Applications for part-time or full-time PhDs in nursing, midwifery, health visiting, social work, public health or other health-related disciplines are warmly invited.

-CRIPACC particularly welcomes applications that fall into one of the five main programme areas of the research centre:
+CRIPACC particularly welcomes applications that fall into one of the four main programme areas of the research centre:

-Doctoral students are supported by a team of experienced supervisors and a PhD tutor.
+Doctoral students are supported by a team of experienced supervisors and a PhD tutor Dr Rosemary Godbold.
 Further information on our current PhD students and experiences of past students can be found in CRIPACC's PhD student profiles page.

-The School of Health and Social work offers a supportive environment in which to study.
-The Athena SWAN bronze status for gender equality has been awarded at both the University and Silver at School level.
+The School of Health and Social work offers a supportive environment in which to study and has been awarded Athena SWAN Silver status for gender equality, the University has Bronze status.
 PhD students can benefit from a number of Athena SWAN support initiatives including the day nursery on campus.
 Further information about Athena SWAN can be found in the Gender Equality in Health and Social Work pages.